-C. Ray and Keri McCurley are the Christian House Parents that live in the girl’s cottage called Faith House.
-At any given time, they might be assisting 5-10 girls.
+C. Ray and Keri McCurley are the Christian House Parents that live in the girl’s and boy's cottages.
+At any given time, they might be caring for 5-10 girls or boys.
 After an East Texas career in fire-fighting and medical rescue, they decided to dedicate their lives to serving God by caring for His children.
 Joining them in this work is their son, Cory.
 The McCurley family is directed by God, and remain a valued asset to the CTCH ministry.

 FORMER HOUSE PARENTS

 Raul and Judy Ferris

 Raul and Judy Ferris served as House Parents at CTCH in 2014.
 Prior to that they served for 14 years as both House Parents and staff at the Medina Children’s Home in Medina, Texas.

 Originally from Puerto Rico, as a young man Raul had a dream about two homeless little boys who were fishing for their dinner.
 This dream stayed with him, influencing the decision for Judy and him to become House Parents at CTCH.
 The dream became reality with two young boys at CTCH.
 Slowly and patiently he mentored these boys, making time for private reading lessons at 5am, taking them camping in west Texas, and always being there for them.
 With love and perseverance, he guided these children as they became successful young Christian men.